JustGritJordan/Employee-Tracker/README.md

 # Employee-Tracker

- Command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+## Description
+This is a MysqL application where users are able to view departments, delete employees, and adn information to a database.

+## License

+License.MIT

+---